Lost Boys and Fairies: Production

 The series was announced by the BBC in 2022.
 The show was also specified to be filmed and set in Wales in the same press release.
 It was produced by Leeds/Cardiff based production company Duck Soup Films.

 Reception

 Lost Boys and Fairies opened to generally positive reviews.
 Rebecca Nicholson from The Guardian rated the show four out of five stars, praising its "huge heart and a clear eye on melodrama" and the show having "a lot of focus on language, and here, this is cerebral, emotional and genuinely fascinating".
 The series has also won the Seriencamp Official Competition Award.
+Amongst other awards, the show went on to win five Welsh Baftas and an International Emmy for Best mini-series.